MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server-gametest/SimulatedPlayer.md

   Location relative to the bottom north-west corner of the block where the item is placed.

 **Returns** *boolean*

-> [!CAUTION]
-> This function is still in pre-release.
-Its signature may change or it may be removed in future releases.

-> [!IMPORTANT]
+Notes:
-> This function can't be called in read-only mode.
+- This function can't be called in read-only mode.

-> [!WARNING]
-> This function can throw errors.
+- This function can throw errors.
-::: moniker-end